core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The CBOR map includes the following topic properties, whose CBOR abbreviations are defined in {{pubsub-parameters}}.

 * "topic-name": A required field used as an application identifier.
 It encodes the topic name as a CBOR text string.
 Examples of topic names include human-readable strings (e.g., "room2"), UUIDs, or other values.
+The "topic-name" is required at topic creation to enable the broker to detect duplicate creation requests and to provide a stable application-level identifier.
+Applications that do not require human-readable names MAY use automatically generated values such as UUIDs.

 * "topic-data": A required field (optional during creation) containing the URI of the topic-data resource for publishing/subscribing to this topic.
 It encodes the URI reference as a CBOR text string.
 The URI can be that of a resource on a different address than that of the broker; implementations MUST NOT assume that the topic-data resource is co-located with the broker.
 If a URI is not provided when creating the topic, the choice of the URI for the topic-data resource is left to the broker.